 In early 2020, the Coronavirus entered the UK and from March 2020 onwards, various restrictions and local downs have been essential to keep safe and well.
 This has significantly impacted older people and those who are typically dial a ride customers.
 FACT Community Transport established a shopping service and a prescription service whereby members could phone up and volunteers collect the shopping which is then delivered by minibus.
 Overtime this service was extended to other vulnerable or elderly members of the community.
 By January 2021 the shopping service remains in existence but there is the option for members to use the dial a ride as normal (with social distancing) should they want to go out.
 To support this approach (and in line with Government Guidance) payments have still been made by FDC for community transport for the dial a ride and the shopping service.
 Additional information is provided by the operator to show their costs and income to demonstrate the finding is needed.
 This enables these vital services to continue supporting the public who need them.
-In December 2021 FDC continues to make payments in respect of the shopping service.
-This is intended to be reviewed on a monthly basis due to the changing nature of coronavirus and Government guidance.
+In December 2021 FDC continued to make payments in respect of the shopping service.
+This was reviewed on a monthly basis due to the changing nature of coronavirus and Government guidance at that time.
+These payments stopped in 2021 but were amended to support services more generally as they struggled with Covid19 recovery.

 In March 2021, Government launched the new national bus strategy buses back better.
 This includes a range of significant measures around new low carbo buses, funding for rural areas and significant investment programmes for buses.
 This is a long-term bus strategy for England outside of London.
 The strategy aims to deliver more buses, more routes and higher frequencies of service.
 This new strategy encourages Mayor Authorities such as CPCA to deliver bus franchising.
 Such Authorities are expected to submit Bus Service Improvement Plans (BSIP) to Government to secure some of the funding available.
 CPCA submitted a BSIP to Government in December 2021 unfortunately that BSIP bid was unsuccessful.

 In Summer 2022, the main bus operator in Fenland announced they were withdrawing from most local bus services.
 This would have created a situation where Fenland has virtually no bus services.
 CPCA found funding to retenders services up to end of March 2024.
 A bus network review and future network review were established along with research into demand responsive transport.
 By October 2023 these reviews had confirmed that all but 3 bus services in Fenland would be retendered in their current format.
-Work is ongoing to confirm what will happen with the remaining 3.
-Better bus/rail integration is being considered for March town.
-The future network study will include a public consultation is expected in 2024 to seek the views of local people and stakeholders about enhanced partnerships and bus franchising.
-A second BSIP is also being developed alongside this work.
-Significant improvements to the bus network in Fenland will help to ensure all eligible residents can make better use of their bus pass.
+Ongoing work confirmed the remaining 3 services.
+Better bus/rail integration is also being considered for March town.

+In 2024 the CPCA Mayoral precept rose by £36 per household to fund new bus services.
+These are being rolled out in Autumn and Winter 2024.
+The future network study and business case documents to support either bus franchising or an enhanced partnership formed part of a public consultation in autumn 2024.
+This is to seek the views of local people and stakeholders about enhanced partnerships and bus franchising, a mayoral decision is expected in early 2025.
+A second BSIP was developed and submitted to Government in June 2024.
+Uncertainty around the bus network in Fenland continues.
+The FDC concessionary travel scheme helps to ensure all eligible residents can make better use of their bus pass.